Annual General Meeting 2018

-The Annual General Meeting resolved in accordance with the proposed dividend to shareholders of SEK 2.50 per share for the 2017 fiscal year, and an extra dividend of SEK 3.50 per share, totalling approximately SEK 421 million.
-The record day for the right to receive dividends is Wednesday, 13 April, and payment is expected to take place on Monday, 18 April.
+The Annual General Meeting resolved to adopt the dividend to shareholders of SEK 3.50 per share for the 2017 fiscal year, and an extra dividend of SEK 3.50 per share, totalling approximately SEK 1,180 million.
+The record day for the right to receive dividends is Thursday, 12 April and payment is expected to take place on Tuesday, 17 April.

 Election of Board members and auditors

-The Annual General Meeting resolved that the Board would comprise nine members and re-elected Tomas Billing, Morten Falkenberg, Lilian Fossum Biner, Nora Førisdal Larssen, Thore Ohlsson, Fredrik Palmstierna, Stefan Jacobsson, Ricard Wennerklint, Christina Ståhl, Jill Little and George Adams.
+The Annual General Meeting resolved that the Board would comprise nine members and re-elected Morten Falkenberg, Lilian Fossum Biner, Nora Førisdal Larssen, Stefan Jacobsson, Ricard Wennerklint, Christina Ståhl, Jill Little and George Adams.
 Hans Eckerström was elected as a new Board member and as the Chairman of the Board.
 Tomas Billing had declined re-election.

-Deloitte AB was re-elected as the company's auditors for the period up to the end of the next Annual General Meeting, with Authorised Public Accountant Daniel de Paula as Auditor-in-Charge until further notice.
+Deloitte AB was re-elected as auditors for the period up to the end of the next Annual General Meeting, with Authorised Public Accountant Daniel de Paula as Auditor-in-Charge until further notice.

 Fees to the Board of Directors and auditors

-The Annual General Meeting appointed Viveca Ax:son Johnson (Chairman) representing Nordstjernan, Torbjörn Magnusson representing If Skadeförsäkring, Lars Bergkvist representing Lannebo funds and Arne Lööw representing the Fourth National Pension Fund, as members of the Nomination Committee during the period until the end of the Annual General Meeting 2017.
+The Annual General Meeting appointed Tomas Billing (Chairman) representing Nordstjernan, Torbjörn Magnusson representing If Skadeförsäkring, Mats Gustafsson representing Lannebo funds and Arne Lööw representing the Fourth Swedish National Pension Fund, as members of the Nomination Committee for the period until the end of the 2019 Annual General Meeting.

 Guidelines for remuneration to Group management

 The Annual General Meeting resolved to adopt the guidelines for remuneration and other employment conditions to Group management.
 The guidelines' main stipulation is that remuneration to Group management corresponds to market levels.
 Members of Group management receive both a fixed and a variable salary portion.
-The fundamental principle is that the variable salary portion may amount to a maximum of 55 per cent of the annual fixed salary for the CEO, and a maximum of 30 per cent of fixed annual salary for other members of Group management.
+The fundamental principle is that the variable salary portion for the President may amount to a maximum of 65 per cent of fixed annual salary and for other members of Group management to a maximum of 40 per cent of fixed annual salary.

 Resolution regarding Performance Share Plan and sale of bought-back shares under the Plan

 The Annual General Meeting decided to introduce a Performance Share Plan, in accordance with the Board's proposal.
-The plan comprises approximately 100 employees, consisting of senior managers and employees with senior positions.
-In comparison with previous plans, participation in the Performance Share Plan entails, similar to last year's plan and among other things that the maximum variable salary portion is adjusted downwards.
-Participants are allotted share rights, which after a vesting period of three years gives the right to shares, provided that certain conditions have been fulfilled, including a financial performance target linked to accumulated earnings per share for Nobia during the 2015-2017 fiscal years.
+The Plan comprises approximately 100 employees consisting of senior executives and senior managers.
+Participation in the Performance Share Plan entails, similar to last year's plan and among other things, that the maximum variable salary portion is adjusted downwards.
+Participants are allotted performance-based share rights, which after a vesting period of three years gives the right to shares, provided that certain conditions have been fulfilled, including a financial performance target linked to accumulated earnings per share for Nobia during the 2018 and 2019 fiscal years.

 For the Performance Share Plan, the Annual General Meeting resolved, in accordance with the Board's proposal, to sell a maximum of 1,500,000 bought-back Nobia shares to the participants of the Plan.